goblinfactory/konsole/README.md

 Version 7 and 8 is going to start out as a private beta (by invitation only) You must connect with me in order to be allowed to use it.
 I may update the licence to say you need to be connected.

-Version 7 and 8 version will include; (among other critical updates)
+Version 7 and 8 version will focus on features related to; (among other critical updates)
 - Input handling inside windows.
 - Deeper security updates necessary for a new AI world.
 - Docker and cloud native support : Write cloud services as Konsole apps.